rainlab/googleanalytics-plugin/readme.md

-# Google Analytics integration plugin
+# Google Analytics v3 integration plugin

 This plugin adds Google Analytics tracking and reporting features to the [OctoberCMS](http://octobercms.com).

+> **Note**: This plugin does not support GAv4.
+If you are having issues creating an account, use the **Show advanced options** link in the GA Account creation and the **Create a Universal Analytics property** switch.

 ## Configuration